But before we get into that let me quickly explain how you actually get a six-pack.

 The following formula is a kind of six-pack calculator.
 Check it out….

 All you need to know is your current weight and body fat percentage.
-If you don’t know what your body fat percentage is, plug your stats into my ‘Body Fat Estimator‘ in the sidebar of this site.
+If you don’t know what your body fat percentage is, plug your stats into my ‘Body Fat Calculator‘ in the sidebar of this site.

 Let me qualify your result by saying the following…

 - The calculation is based on the new fat-loss formula contained in Total Six-Pack Abs, not on any other system.

 - It tells you when you will hit the 10% body fat barrier.
 And if you want to get even more shredded, you just have to go a little bit longer and stop when you wish.

 - There are 2 answers – Best Case & Worst Case.
 Let me explain this…